 The group discussion identified some critical components that are common to most successful continuous improvement cultures:

-- Leadership Commitment to Continuous Improvement – It helps (but is not necessarily required) if there is a top down improvement culture for the entire enterprise actively supported by the CEO.
-However, the passion and commitment of the Shared Services Leader is imperative.
+- Leadership Commitment to Continuous Improvement – It helps (but is not necessarily required) if there is a top-down improvement culture for the entire enterprise actively supported by the CEO.
+However, the passion and commitment of the Shared Services Leader are imperative.

 - Coaching Support to Work Directly with Individuals and Teams – Resources may be part of Shared Services or a shared corporate resource.
 However, the preference was these are internal company resources (although external experts may have trained these resources).

 - Communication – What are the projects, who is impacted, the “why behind the what” and the sharing of results and lessons learned.

 - Common Terminology – Everyone needs to speak the same improvement language.

 - Common Methodology – Everyone needs to follow the same problem-solving steps and documentation.

 - Everyone Works on Continuous Improvement – It’s not an interim assignment or “flavor of the month” initiative.
 It’s how we work and bring value to our customers.
 Our improvement culture is a strategic advantage over our competitors.